telerik/xaml-docs/controls/radaiprompt/views.md

 # Views

-The `RadAIPrompt` control provides 3 default views that you can include in its `Items` collection.
+The `RadAIPrompt` control provides 3 default items that have as their content the dfault views.
+They will need to be included in its `Items` collection.
 The control supports only one instance of each view to be defined in this collection.

 >important Setting the ItemsSource collection of the RadAIPrompt control is not supported.
 The Items collection has to be used instead.